 The Windrush catchment is also hosted by the Berks, Bucks & Oxon Wildlife Trust (BBOWT), with the support of the Environment Agency and The Rivers Trust.
-Judith Hartley is the Catchment Officer for the Windrush, Ray and Cherwell.
+Kate Prudden is the Catchment Officer for the Windrush, Ray and Cherwell.

 It is a sub-catchment of the much larger Cotswolds catchment, and includes, as well as the River Windrush, the River Leach and the River Thames from its confluence with the Leach at Lechlade-on-Thames to its confluence with the Evenlode at Cassington.